Brad Braendlein

 player, providing a music education while combining it with impeccable and

-unfailing belief in me as a person, a musician and a trumpeter.
+person, a musician and a trumpeter.
 I especially wish

-to acknowledge Randy Hubbs, the man who took on the painful task of teaching
+Randy Hubbs, the man who took on the painful task of teaching

 me how to play trumpet all over again (at the age of 42).